blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 categories: Code
 ---

-Nationalism, religion, identity... programming languages.
-Tred carefully.
-## Some great heading (h2)

-About Rust.

-## Another great heading (h2)

-I already knew that, so...
+## RUST

+Nationalism, religion, politics, identity... programming languages.
+Tread carefully.
+But, I wanted to take a peak at Rust, at least at a high-level, and make its case.
+Javascript aside, it's been a while since I threw things while coding, and it feels, oddly, good.

+## Move your but(t)s

+"But I can already do everything in language n, so..."

 ### Some great subheading (h3)